charlin2/linuxportfolio/README.md

 ### Scrape New York Times Spelling Bee Comments
 I am an avid fan of the NYT Spelling Bee game, which involves making as many words as possible from a set of 7 words.
 There are other even more devoted Spelling Bee fanatics, and they like to write comments as clues to the words in the community tab.

+TLDR:
-This script scrapes the comments to retrieve the clues.
+- This script scrapes Spelling Bee comments to retrieve clues

 #### Version 1
 Initially, I was not aware of any way to make php process a dynamic webpage, so I couldn't actually get the comments since a side panel needed to be opened to generate the comments.
 Instead, I had the script just grab the hints grid on the static webpage.